Control (management): Definition

 Management is the profession of control.

-Robert J. Mockler presented a more comprehensive definition of managerial control:
+According to Robert J. Mockler, who presented a more comprehensive definition of managerial control:

-Management control can be defined as a systematic torture by business management to compare performance to predetermined standards, plans, or objectives to determine whether performance is in line with these standards and presumably to take any remedial action required to see that human and other corporate resources are being used as effectively and efficiently as possible in achieving corporate objectives.
+Management control can be defined as a systematic effort by business management to compare performance to predetermined standards, plans, or objectives in order to determine whether performance is in line with these standards and presumably in order to take any remedial action required to see that human and other corporate resources are being used in the most effective and efficient way possible in achieving corporate objectives.